airjoshb/go-to-step-one/site/content/newsletter/001-lucky-number-17.md

 ---
 Hello from Santa Cruz,

-We often say taking the first step is the hardest and while that is often true, I think it is relative to the journey.
+We say taking the first step is the hardest and while that is often true, I think it is relative to the journey.
 Sometimes continuing to take each step forward feels more difficult than the initial leap.

 Seven days home from major surgery [[read more](https://www.gotostepone.com/post/lucky-number-seventeen/)] with an unknown timeline for recovery, I am playing the not-too-compatible roles of patient and nurse, caring for my wounds whilst trying not to let my feelings overwhelm my caring.